-There was a pre-existing condition.
+There is a pre-existing condition.

 Some disability insurance policies will exclude a pre-existing condition for up to 12 months.
 A pre-existing condition is generally defined as a medical ailment that was treated within a specified number of months before coverage began.
-Pre-existing conditions are common reasons for long term disability insurance claim denials.

 Lack of objective medical findings.